 Squad VTB

 Squad VTB (or Squad Virtual TestBed) provided a digital simulation of a Marine fireteam on patrol in a desert village, modeled after one of the Military Operations in Urban Terrain (MOUT) training sites at Twentynine Palms in California.
-The simulation can model the behavior of the Marines (BLUFOR), and that of any opposing insurgents (OPFOR) simulating firefights, Improvised Explosive Device (IED) incidents as well as routine patrols and civilian interactions.
-Squad VTB was part of DARPA’s Squad X program and was intended to test planned armaments in the Squad X program to see if they made the AI Marines more “efficient” in combat so that better evaluations could be made on whether to fund real-world trials.
+The simulation can model the behavior of the Marines (BLUFOR) and that of any opposing insurgents (OPFOR), simulating firefights, Improvised Explosive Device (IED) incidents, as well as routine patrols and civilian interactions.
+Squad VTB was part of DARPA’s Squad X program and was intended to test planned armaments in the Squad X program to see if they made the AI Marines more “efficient” in combat, so that better evaluations could be made on whether to fund real-world trials.

 Squad VTB was put on hold in 2017 when DARPA shifted funding away from virtualizing the project and toward real-world elements of the Squad X weaponry.

 In 2019, Lockheed Martin approached Cubic Austin with funding to restart the development of Squad VTB to enable them to run virtual tests on their proposed Squad X armaments.
-This project is targeted to start in early 2020.
+This project was targeted to start in early 2020.